-This vehicle was acquired not only to assist the efforts of law enforcement when responding to high risk incidents such as active shooters, barricaded subjects, and high-risk search warrants, but also as a rescue vehicle.
+This vehicle was acquired not only to assist the efforts of law enforcement when responding to high-risk incidents such as active shooters, barricaded subjects, and high-risk search warrants, but also as a rescue vehicle.
 The operational deployment of this rescue vehicle shall be undertaken only as a lifesaving measure.
-The new rescue vehicle will be utilized to respond to a natural disaster or catastrophic event without a criminal nexus (e.g. hurricane, tornado, flood, earthquake, and wildfire) where lifesaving access to areas that cannot otherwise be achieved is critical.
+This rescue vehicle will be utilized to respond to a natural disaster or catastrophic event without a criminal nexus (e.g., hurricane, tornado, flood, earthquake, or wildfire) where lifesaving access to areas that cannot otherwise be achieved is critical.
 The rescue vehicle may also be used to transport injured police officers or civilian victims to a hospital or trauma center if necessary for urgent medical purposes.